Glass and Crystal

 Both objects belonged in the nineteenth century to an imperial prince.
 They were sold separately by Sotheby's in 1988.
 One of them, with a dense set of twelve dragons, is now to the collection of the Hong Kong Museum of Art.

 The other piece is the best achievement.
 Its colors are brighter.
 The picture with two phoenix twirling amidst flowers is very pleasant with flamboyant plumages.
 The rim is crenellated.
-Nicholas Chow, chairman of Sotheby's Asia, considers that it is the most important Qing artwork in private hands.

-This glass pouch was sold for HK $ 24M including premium by Sotheby's on October 29, 2000, worth US $ 3.1M at that time.
-The post sale press release announced it as the record for both a falangcai and a Chinese glass.
-It will be sold by Sotheby's in Hong Kong on October 8, lot 1.
-The press release of August 28 announces an expected price in excess of HK $ 200M.
+This glass pouch was sold by Sotheby's for HK $ 24M on October 29, 2000 and for HK $ 207M on October 8, 2019, lot 1.
 It is narrated by Nicholas Chow in the video shared by The Value.

-1736-1758 Brushpots in Enamel Glass
+1736-1758 Brushpot in Enamel Glass

-2008 SOLD for HK$ 73M including premium by Christie's
+2008 SOLD for HK$ 73M by Christie's

-In the 35th year of his reign corresponding to 1696 CE, the Kangxi emperor devoted a place in the Imperial City to the enamel painting of glass vessels.
+In the 35th year of his reign matching 1696 CE, the Kangxi emperor devoted a place in the Imperial City to the enamel painting of glass vessels.
 This workshop was operated by Jesuits.
 The transparency of the glass offers the possibility of a supreme refinement but the yield is very low.
 The themes are often European.

 The pieces produced without bubble and without crack which deserve to receive the imperial mark are almost nonexistent under Kangxi and Yongzheng.
 All of the items listed below have the Qianlong imperial mark.
 The know-how ceases to be maintained after 1758 CE.